Ray Narleski: Legacy and honors

 In 2000, the Courier-Post selected Narleski to its All-Century Classic Era Team (1939-74) for South New Jersey high school baseball.

 Narleski was an overpowering pitcher with a blazing fastball which he mixed with a sharp-breaking curve and a change-up that kept hitters guessing.
-Unfortunately, Narleski had a simple problem: he was overshadowed by one of the greatest pitching staffs in major league history, the Indians Big Four Bob Feller, Bob Lemon, Early Wynn and Mike Garcia.

 Personal life and death

 After his retirement, Narleski lived in Laurel Springs, New Jersey.
 He played semipro baseball in the early to mid-1960s, and he worked for the H.A.
 Dehart trucking company in Thorofare, New Jersey until 1990.
 In 1964, he was successfully pitching semipro baseball for the Melini Goodyears in the Cumberland County League, and was described as still having a "humming fastball".
 The Philadelphia Phillies considered signing him in 1964, but dropped the idea after the Tigers demanded compensation.
 The Goodyears won the 1964 Cumberland County League championship, with Narleski earning a save in the last game of a three-game sweep in the championship series; and being the winning pitcher in four of the team's five playoff victories.
 The Tigers only formally released Narleski in 1979.

 In addition to his father playing Major League Baseball, his son Steve Narleski pitched in the minor leagues from 1977 to 1983.
 His brother Ted played minor league baseball in the Cleveland Indians' farm system, and nephew Billy Narleski also played minor league baseball.

 A resident of Gloucester Township, New Jersey at the time of his death, Narleski died at the age of 83 on March 29, 2012.
 He is buried in Eglington Cemetery, Clarksboro, New Jersey.
 He had been married to Ruth (Gilbert) Narleski for 63 years at the time he died, who survived him along with three children, five grandchildren and five great-grandchidlren.